freesurfacemodules/FreeSurface/README.md

 #### The Display in Modulation Mode

 ​		When in modulation mode, the WaterTable display changes.
-The right input is removed, and is replace by an animated dial inside of the WaterTable channel visualizer.
+The right input is removed, and is replaced by an animated dial inside of the WaterTable channel visualizer.
 The dial indicates the current speed and direction of rotation, and will move in response to input connected to the right input probe.

 ![image-20211104211917468](./images/image-20211104211917468.png)